Frequently Asked Questions

 • Muslim peacemakers are working throughout the world building bridges between people of different faiths.
 To give two contemporary examples:

-• The work we’re doing at ING (authors of this document) to increase religious literacy is one of the best antidotes and solutions to conflict.
+• The work we’re doing at ING (authors of this document) to increase interreligious literacy and engagement are two of the best antidotes and solutions to conflict.

 • The Muslim Peace Fellowship upholds the tradition of Muslim nonviolence and peacemaking.